 - 24. Including a caseload cap on the number of students being served by an individual school counselor and/or mental health professional. - 25.
 Providing every student and school employee with personal, reliable, computing devices supported by a state infrastructure which guarantees integral internet access. - 26.
-Ensuring all students receive efficient and ethical special education referral and implementation services; reducing the redundancies of all special education process documentation via automation and simplification; and advocating support of great means to support collaboration of general and special education teachers. - 27.
+Ensuring all students receive efficient and ethical special education referral and implementation services; reducing the redundancies of all special education process documentation via automation and simplification; and advocating support for collaboration of general and special education teachers. - 27.
 Providing students with access to world languages, both spoken and signed. - 28.
 Providing graduating seniors, including deaf students who show proficiency in ASL and English, the opportunity to earn the nationally-recognized Seal of Biliteracy, which grants students a special seal on their diploma for being proficient in a second language. - 29.
 Advocating for inclusive curriculum that addresses the struggles and triumphs of all marginalized peoples as movements and individuals throughout history in the United States and the rest of the world. - 30.
-Supporting culturally responsive pedagogy, curricula, diversity and inclusion training, and bias (implicit and explicit) training in education. - 31.
-Improving school safety by requiring all school buildings to have a limited entry access device. - 32.
-Providing a focus on human trafficking training for all school employees. - 33.
-Providing and supporting trauma informed and other qualified mental health professionals as well as educators who are trauma informed to better assist students with social emotional needs.
+Ensuring local, state, and federal policies eliminate institutional racism and injustices in schools and communities. - 31.
+Partner with community and educational stakeholders to eradicate policies of discrimination to protect every person's right to be respected, supported, and live in a free and just society. - 32.
+Supporting culturally responsive pedagogy, curricula, diversity and inclusion training, and bias (implicit and explicit) training in education. - 33.
+Improving school safety by requiring all school buildings to have a limited entry access device. - 34.
+Providing a focus on human trafficking training for all school employees. - 35.
+Providing and supporting trauma informed and other qualified mental health professionals as well as educators who are trauma informed to better assist Approved by the KEA Delegate Assembly, April 10, 2021 students with social emotional needs.

-- 34. Implementing restorative practices at the school and district level which seek to improve school climate, foster healthier relationships between educators and students, decrease disciplinary disparities, engage students and families, and support social-emotional learning. - 35.
-Implementing digital citizenship into curriculum in all school. - 36.
-Ensuring that all legislation involving students and the criminal justice system focuses on restorative justice practices and effective, research-based interventions as opposed to increasing incarceration. - 37.
-Providing ELL educators sufficient training and professional development opportunities to improve professional skill. - 38.
+- 36. Implementing restorative practices at the school and district level which seek to improve school climate, foster healthier relationships between educators and students, decrease disciplinary disparities, engage students and families, and support social-emotional learning. - 37.
+Implementing digital citizenship into curriculum in all school. - 38.
+Ensuring that all legislation involving students and the criminal justice system focuses on restorative justice practices and effective, research-based interventions as opposed to increasing incarceration. - 39.
+Providing ELL educators sufficient training and professional development opportunities to improve professional skill. - 40.
 Preserving the ability of local school boards to levy compensating and four percent tax rates without the threat of recall and maintain the current standards for the recallable nickel tax and other school taxes subject to recall.